Rugby-All Blacks criticise Wallaby Swain for taking 'free shot' on Tupaea

 "Injuries happen in rugby but some can be controlled," he said.

-Swain's clean-out triggered outrage in New Zealand but Wallabies coach Dave Rennie defended the lock after the test and disagreed with the yellow card, saying Tupaea's injury was unfortunate but not intentional.
+Swain's clean-out triggered outrage in New Zealand but Wallabies coach Dave Rennie defended him after the test, while prop Allan Alaalatoa said Swain was "devastated" by Tupaea's injury.

+"There was no intention there to injure him the way that he did," Alaalatoa told reporters on Monday.

+"I’ve seen some of his close mates (on the team) just throw the arm around him because he’s probably copping a fair bit on social media at the moment."

 With Tupaea having come off the bench to replace David Havili, who was also forced off due to a head knock, Barrett's brother Jordie moved from fullback to inside centre.